JurajNyiri/HomeAssistant-Tapo-Control/README.md

 ⭐ Now also exposing a stream for devices that have no RTSP or ONVIF capabilities.

+## Contributing

+Before opening a pull request, read [CONTRIBUTING.md](CONTRIBUTING.md), especially if the work used an AI assistant.

+AI-assisted contributions are welcome when the author has reviewed, understood, and can explain the changes.
+Purely AI-generated or "vibe coded" PRs where the author did not review the code and behavior are not welcome and may be closed.
+Reviewing unverified generated code often takes longer than implementing the change directly.

+AI coding assistants must read [AGENTS.md](AGENTS.md) and [CONTRIBUTING.md](CONTRIBUTING.md) before modifying files, creating commits, pushing branches, or opening PRs.

+Please keep PRs small, focused, tested, and easy to review.
+Be explicit about what was tested, what was not tested, what device models were used, and whether AI generated or drafted any part of the change.

+For changes that need Home Assistant runtime verification, AI assistants should guide the user through testing in their Home Assistant instance, review the results with them, and iterate until the behavior is understood.

 ## Installation

 Copy contents of custom_components/tapo_control/ to custom_components/tapo_control/ in your Home Assistant config folder.